shaunnarayan/cytev2/UserGuide.md

 ### Semantic search
 - You can add one or more ‘>’ characters to the start of your search to run an [inexact search](https://github.com/shaunnarayan/cytev2/blob/main/Cyte/Retain/Memory.swift#:~:text=expanding%20+=%201).
-- Each charater adds one alternative to every [verb/noun in the search term](https://developer.apple.com/documentation/naturallanguage/identifying_parts_of_speech)
+- Each character adds one alternative to every [verb/noun in the search term](https://developer.apple.com/documentation/naturallanguage/identifying_parts_of_speech)
 - Alternatives are picked using [word embeddings](https://developer.apple.com/documentation/naturallanguage/nlembedding)